collinharmon/DiscordBotRunner/README.md

 ## Admin Commands

 Administrative commands begin with `./admin` and can be executed in any channel provided the DiscordBotRunner is listening on the Guild from which the commands are sent.
-By default the command responses are disabled (see log command).
+By default the command status responses are disabled (see log command).
 To set the ADMIN to a specific discord user modify the value, `user_id`, in the `/discord_bot_runner/keys/admin.ini` config file (e.g. for me it's #aces#5802).

 * `./admin log`
   * Description: This command takes exactly one argument, `enable` or `disable` for toggling the admin error and message log.